What is Early Childhood Education?

 * Pacific Oaks College is accredited by the WASC of Colleges Senior Colleges (WSCUC).
 In addition to WASC accreditation, the certification program must also be on the California Commission on Teacher Credentialing (CTC) approved programs list.

 In addition to teaching, graduates of our bachelor’s and master’s degree programs in Early Childhood Education programs can find rewarding careers in public or private schools, child care programs, state agencies, and nonprofits in the following roles:

 - Principal (requires master’s degree)

 - Assistant director

-Why choose a Early Childhood Education degree from Pacific Oaks?
+Why choose a Bachelor’s or Master’s degree in Early Childhood Education from Pacific Oaks?